 addition of saffron gives the rice a light yellow color as shown in below pic. you can also add a pinch of turmeric powder for a slightly rich yellow color.

-saffron rice recipe
+INGREDIENTS FOR saffron rice

 - 1.5 cups basmati rice